Magnetic-field-induced chiral hidden order in URu2Si2: Introduction

-The `hidden' order (HO) transition of ${\rm URu_2Si_2}$ attracted enormous attention, due to the mismatch of its specific heat jump at T$_{\rm o}$=17.5K and the concomitant c-axis oriented tiny antiferromagnetic moment $0.03\mu_B/U$, of wave-vector $\bm{Q}_0=(0,0,1)$ \cite{Palstra,Schlabitz}.
-This incompatibility has raised great controversy on whether the genuine spin-dipolar antiferromagnetic moment inferred from the Bragg reflection at $\bm{Q}_0$ \cite{Walker}, may be the driving order parameter of this transition.
-In fact, NMR measurements have revealed that antiferromagnetism is inhomogeneous in the HO state and the small observed moment arises probably due to a reduced volume effect \cite{AmitsukaInhomogeneousMagnetism,NoSMAF}.
+The `hidden' order (HO) transition of heavy fermion ${\rm URu_2Si_2}$ \cite{MydoshRev} attracted enormous attention due to the mismatch of its specific heat jump at T$_{\rm o}$=17.5K and the concomitant c-axis oriented tiny antiferromagnetic moment $0.03\mu_B/U$, of wave-vector $\bm{Q}_0=(0,0,1)$ \cite{Palstra,Schlabitz}.
+This incompati\-bi\-li\-ty has raised great controversy on whether the genuine spin-dipolar antiferromagnetic moment inferred from the Bragg reflection at $\bm{Q}_0$ \cite{Walker}, may be the driving order parameter of this transition.
+In fact, NMR measurements \cite{AmitsukaInhomogeneousMagnetism,NoSMAF} and Larmor diffraction \cite{Niklowitz}, suggest that antiferromagnetism is inhomogeneous and parasitic in the HO phase.
 In addition, experiments have found no evidence for higher spin-correlators \cite{Mason}.
-These observations are strongly in favour of a multipolar order parameter scenario.

 Inelastic neutron scattering (INS) measurements \cite{Broholm,Bourdarot,WiebeExcitations,Aoki,AokiReentrantHO}, have revealed two gapped spin excitations at the wave-vectors $\bm{Q}=(1,0,0)$ (equivalent to $\bm{Q}_0$) and $\bm{Q}_1=(1\pm 0.4,0,0)$.
-Specifically, the first resonance always accompanies the HO state and disappears in the LMAF \cite{Aoki,AokiReentrantHO}, while the second persists and acquires a larger gap by effecting pressure.
-In the HO, the gap of the $\bm{Q}$ excitation, $\omega_{\bm{Q}}^0$, increases upon raising the field, while the $\omega_{\bm{Q}_1}^0$ slightly diminishes \cite{Bourdarot}.
-The latter implies the existence of two different energy scales, that none of them seems to fit to the energy gap dictating the thermodynamic properties of the HO \cite{Mentink}.
-Moreover, the emergence of incommensurate excitations can be only understood within an itinerant picture \cite{WiebeExcitations} that is also supported by the existence of strong Fermi surface nesting at $\bm{Q}_1\up$ \cite{Oppeneer} and the recent verification of Fermi surface gapping in Angularly Resolved Photoemission Spectroscopy (ARPES) experiments \cite{arpes}.
-In fact, the coincidence of the nesting vector with the momentum of the incommensurate spin excitation has been considered \cite{IncommensurateSpinResonance} as the consequence of the creation of a spin exciton, due to the formation of a density wave state with ordering wave-vector $\bm{Q}_1\up$.
+Specifically, the first resonance always accompanies the HO phase and disappears in the pressure-induced large moment antiferromagnetic (LMAF) phase \cite{Aoki,AokiReentrantHO} of ${\rm URu_2Si_2}$.
+In stark contrast, the second persists and acquires a larger gap upon effecting pressure.
+Moreover, the emergence of incommensurate excitations can be only understood within an iti\-ne\-rant picture \cite{WiebeExcitations}, clearly contradicting the predictions of a number of theo\-retical models, solely based on the localized nature of the U-5f electrons \cite{Santini,Gorkov,Kiss,ArrestedKondo,hastatic}.
+The itinerant perspective \cite{Ramirez,Ikeda,Chandra,Virosztek,Oppeneer,Varma,IncommensurateSpinResonance,Triakontadipole,Oppeneer3,FujimotoPRL,Das,Riseborough,IkedaR5} is also supported by the existence of strong Fermi surface ne\-sting at $\bm{Q}_1\up$ \cite{Oppeneer,Oppeneer2} and the recent verification of Fermi surface gapping in Angularly Resolved Photoemission Spectroscopy (ARPES) experiments \cite{arpes,OppeneerARPES}.